lancerael/pi-auth/README.md

 # pi-auth

 A Node Express app to handle basic authentication and authorisation, with access and refresh tokens.
 This is a simple ROPC (Resource Owner Password Credentials) Oauth 2.0 service for where you want to handle user accounts on your website without login redirects.
-ROPC is not the most secure flow, so this solution is not recommended for protecting sensitive information.
+ROPC is not the most secure flow, so this solution is not recommended for protecting sensitive information, but is useful for a quick and easy flow for simple accounts.

 ## Table of Contents